“Cempasuchitl” – Marigold – Ghenda – 2023.

-“Cempasuchitl” in Nahuatl, and Marigolds in English, despite its being often called African marigold.
-It is native to Mexico; which means it has been growing wild there for thousands of years, and every year, the flowers are ready to harvest at the end of October.
+“Cempasuchitl” in Nahuatl It means twenty petals flower. and Marigolds in English.
+Although it is often called African marigold.
+It is native to Mexico; and they been growing wild there for thousands of years, and every year, they bloom right after the rainy season.
 It has a strong scent and bright yellow-orange color that brightens your soul!
-Maybe that is the reason why all the indigenous people of Meso-America including the Aztecs used them to honor their ancestors, they believe the scent and the color will guide their ancestors home.
+Maybe that is the reason why all the indigenous people of Meso-America including the Aztecs used them to honor their ancestors, they believe the scent and the color will guide their ancestors soul home.

 The Legend of The Cempasuchitl.